 through friendship, through love — so that I can return

 to this world, more able to hold the light.

 Below is our best effort to set your expectations correctly.

 What you can plan for: twinkle lights, generous teachers, sweet walks through the woods, open hearts, vintage cottages, loons calling across the lake, laughter rolling up from the dock, time to breathe, night sky full of stars.

 What you can’t plan for: the mystical connections and unexpected discoveries that will surely find you.

 Friday morning and Saturday afternoon are all about free time for relaxing, hiking, exploring the antique shops, swimming, sitting on the dock, basically doing whatever calls to your heart.

-And of course, don’t forget the EXTRAS: Spend part of your Friday morning finding inspiration in the beautiful woods around camp as we create a magical Squam Totem with Kat Stromecki.
+And of course, don’t forget the EXTRAS: Spend part of your Saturday afternoon finding inspiration in the beautiful woods around camp as we create a magical Squam Totem with Kat Stromecki.
 Perhaps you will work with an acorn cap, a pine cone, or a sliver of birch bark — whatever you choose will be transformed into a sacred totem with stitches, fabric, an assortment of textiles and whatever else calls to your heart.
 This totem will be infused with your personal intentions and serve you in many ways, not least of which will be to always remind you of your time by the lake.

 As always, there will be a number of dreamy yoga classes available for you, too.

 *Thank you so much for your interest!
 This retreat is currently full.
 However, life can be unexpected and cancellations do occur so there is a waiting list.
 If you would like to be placed on the waiting list, please email email@example.com